lucAsC87/lucAsC87/README.md

 =============================

 After years of experience as a journalist and librarian, I decided to start a new path in IT, combining my communication and analytical skills with technology.
 So I've spent a few years learning how to write code and I've recently discovered my passion for ethical hacking: I am currently studying to obtain my CPTS qualification.
+My HTB Academy Student ID: HTB-9322A3E138
 * 🌍  I'm based in Bruxelles
 * ⚡  I’m an avid reader and I love sci-fi, retro video games, heavy psychedelic rock and basketball (let's go Celtics!).